 8. Nature's Diet Simply Raw Freeze-Dried Meal

-Compared to traditional kibble or canned foods, this meal prioritizes raw nutrition and ingredient integrity.
-The tradeoff is a higher price and the need to add water for preparation.
+Compared to traditional raw or kibble diets, this product prioritizes convenience and ingredient transparency.
+The main tradeoff is the need for rehydration before serving.

 - No grains or fillers